devex-web-frontend/postcss-regexp-detect/README.md

 [PostCSS](https://github.com/postcss/postcss) plugin to search for regexp in decls

+##Purpose
+This plugin was initially created to analyse css compiled by stylus and find unresolved variables.

+When stylus can't resolve variable, it inserts string with its name and doesn't throw any warning.
+To avoid such surprises we developed this warning plugin.
 ## Usage
 This plugin writes all warnings to postcss `result.messages`.
 You'll need some tool to handle them.
 You can process them manually, or use some plugin for output. for example, postcss-reporter.